 Swedish Association of Physiotherapists

-To be accepted as a member you must be a qualified physiotherapist and be licensed by the Swedish National Board of Health and Welfare.
-Those studying on courses that lead to a qualification as a physiotherapist can become student members.
+To be admitted as a member it is necessary to be a qualified physiotherapist and have a licence to practice from the National Board of Health and Welfare.
+Students on courses that fulfil licencing requirements may become student members.